khatanboyevelbek/khatanboyevelbek/README.md

 # Hi there, I am Elbek

-If you are looking for .NET web developer who can create a new website, refactor legacy code or improve the current performance of your app, then you are at the right place!
+If you are looking for .NET developer who can create a new website, refactor legacy code or improve the current performance of your app, then you are at the right place!

 The skills I can offer you include (but not limited to) Web API, ASP.NET MVC, C# and SQL, Typescript, Angular.
 I can help you out with: